Transfer Learning for Neutrino Scattering: Domain Adaptation with GANs: Introduction

 This paper is structured as follows.
-In Sec.~\ref {sec:method}, key features of the network and its training are explained.
-In Sec.~\ref{sec:results} we present the results of the training on multiple neutrino interaction models.
+In Sec.~\ref {sec:TL}, we discuss the idea of transfer learning and its applications to building (anti)neutrino-scattering models.
+In Sec.~\ref{sec:method}, key features of the GAN models and training procedures are explained.
+In Sec.~\ref{sec:results}, we present the numerical results.
 Finally, in Sec.~\ref{sec:summary} we summarize the paper.
-In Appendix \ref{Appendix:loss}, we discuss the properties of the loss function we used in our analysis.
+The paper is accompanied by supplemental material~Sections \ref{Supplement:S1}, \ref{Supplement:S2}, and \ref{Appendix:loss}, which includes figures showing the performance of the obtained models and a detailed description of the loss functions used in the numerical analysis.